AGCoL

 5. Prepare input files.
 FASTA sequence and optional GFF annotation.

-See Creating a new project.
+See Input and Creating a new project.

 6. Load the files into SyMAP.
 Select Load project by the project name.